the-turing-way/the-turing-way/book/website/community-handbook/governance/gov-roles.md

 Community members can join any number of WGs, however, we discourage joining more than one or two WGs to prevent over-extension of individuals within the community.
 -->

-## Chair or Co-Chairs
+## Chair

 > This text is adapted from the "What is the role of the Chairperson" documentation in the  [DIY Committee Guide](https://www.diycommitteeguide.org/) by [Volunteer Now](https://www.volunteernow.co.uk/) and is re-used under a Creative Commons Attribution Non-Commercial Share Alike 2.0. `reformat to reference: https://www.diycommitteeguide.org/what-is-the-role-of-the-chairperson/`

-The Chair or Co-Chairs of a working group provide leadership for the team and facilitate the sustained delivery of the purpose for which the group was created.
+The Chair of a working group, delivery group or the Steering Council provides leadership for the team and facilitates the sustained delivery of the purpose for which the group was created.
-The Chair or Co-Chairs are responsible for ensuring the working group's responsibilities are fairly distributed, and ensuring the broader accountability of the assembled group.
+The Chair is responsible for ensuring the group's responsibilities are fairly distributed, and ensuring the broader accountability of the assembled group.

 ### Responsibilities

 There are three dimensions of the Chair's responsibilities:

-#### 1. Provide leadership of the Working Group
+#### 1. Provide leadership

-The Chair or Co-Chairs should articulate a vision for the WG and support all members, including new contributors, to make progress towards that goal through individual or group activities.
+The Chair articulates a vision for the group and support all members, including new contributors, to make progress towards that goal through individual or group activities.

-#### 2. Ensure the Working Group aligns to *The Turing Way* code of conducts and working group principles
+#### 2. Ensure the group activities align with *The Turing Way* code of conduct and corresponding guiding principles

-The Chair or Co-Chairs should work closely with the Secretary `format to reference` to make sure the meetings are planned effectively and conducted in alignment with the working group's charter.
+The Chair works closely with the Secretary `format to reference` to make sure the meetings are planned effectively and conducted in alignment with the working group's charter.

 #### 3. Contribute to the leadership of *The Turing Way* community

-The Chair or Co-Chairs will sit on the "Constitutional" level leadership committee for *The Turing Way*.
+The Chair of a working group or steering group is a member of the constitutional level decision making Steering Committee for *The Turing Way*.
-The constitutional leadership committee have oversight of the whole *Turing Way* community.
+The Steering Committee has oversight of the long term strategy for the *Turing Way* community.
-The Chair or Co-Chair will be responsible for feeding learnings and requests from the Working Group to the constitutional leadership committee, and for bringing back requests and guidance from the leadership to the WG members.
+The Chair is responsible for sharing learnings and requests from the Working / Delivery Group to the Steering Committee, and for bringing back requests and guidance from the Steering Committee to WG / DG members.

 ### Sharing responsibilities

-It is up to the Working Group to determine if they would like to have one Chair or up to three Co-Chairs sharing the responsibilities listed above.
+It is up to the Working / Delivery Group to determine if they would like to have one Chair or up to three Co-Chairs sharing the responsibilities listed above.

 In *The Turing Way* we have found that having co-chairs works very well in distributing the workload.
 For example, it can remove some of the meeting time requirements and provide more flexibility for meetings if members are connecting from multiple time zones.

 We also acknowledge that there is additional work in sharing the responsibilities.
-Two co-chairs do more work than one chair because they have to communicate with each other!
+Two co-chairs do more work than one chair because they have to communicate and align with each other!

 We encourage candidates to choose the best option for their personal work circumstances, and their preferred collaboration styles.